Industry Insider | May 2021 Hearing Review

 HR: I’d be remiss interviewing you about your early years in the hearing industry if I didn’t ask about hearing aid returns.
 Our industry’s return-for-credit policy is another “first” that you played a huge role in during the 1970s, and it was quickly adopted by the hearing industry.
 How did that come about?

 Austin: Starkey Labs started out with a return policy [on earmolds] before we even announced our first hearing aids.
 When I announced our new product, I said our hearing aids must be offered on trial, because people don’t buy a hearing aid, they buy better hearing.
 The provision of [better hearing], at that particular time in our industry’s history, was unpredictable at best because only the patient could tell you what they heard.
-Verification equipment didn’t exist and there were no measures outside of “How does that sound?”
+Verification equipment didn’t exist and there were few measures outside of “How does that sound?”

 My position was that we were doing no one any good if we were ultimately creating unhappy customers.
 Consumers should be pleased with [our products and the professional services].
 So I said we’ll back you up; [hearing care offices] can put these aids out on trial for 90 days.
 If they don’t work for the client and are returned, we’ll give credit on your account.
 And we weren’t strict with the 90-day policy; if there was a good reason why the aids had been returned well past the 90 days—say, the people had gone on a trip to Italy or pretty much any other valid excuse—we would honor it.
 Our policy is not to fight with the customer.

 However, the return policy was considered heresy in the industry at that time.
 A couple well-respected people issued a strongly worded letter that more-or-less advised people not to buy hearing aids from Starkey because of this heresy.